A Vision for the Future

 Reaching People Where They Work, Live, Play

-Stay tuned for more updates in October and November as we continue to develop a long-range plan for Deschutes Public Library and the communities we serve.
+Stay tuned for more updates as we continue to develop a long-range plan for Deschutes Public Library and the communities we serve.